fatih/vim-go-tutorial/README.md

 # Donation

-This tutorial was created by me on my spare times.
+This tutorial was created by me in my spare time.
 If you like it and would like to donate, you now you can be a fully supporter by [being a patron](https://www.patreon.com/fatih)!

 By being a patron, you are enabling vim-go to grow and mature, helping me to invest in bug fixes, new documentation, and improving both current and future features.
-It's completely optional and is just a direct way to support Vim-go's ongoing development.
+It's completely optional and is just a direct way to support vim-go's ongoing development.
 Thanks!

 [https://www.patreon.com/fatih](https://www.patreon.com/fatih)